sarah-blazic/terraform-panos-policy-as-code/examples/basic_policy/README.md

 Palo Alto Networks Panorama Modules Basic Policy Example
 ---
-This folder shows an example of Terraform code and JSON schemas that deploy iron skillet configurations in the Panorama.
+This folder shows an example of Terraform code and JSON code that deploy iron skillet configurations on the Panorama.

 Usage
 ---